jenesq/UFO-s/README.md

 ## Description

 I collected the UFO Sightings data by scraping the datapoints from the NUFORC website (http://www.nuforc.org/).
-The reporting center collects data with an online form or through a hotline.
+The reporting center collects data with an online form or through a hotline number.

 ## Observations on the quality of the data